mailpile/www.mailpile.is/blog/2014-11-21_To_PGP_MIME_Or_Not.md

 Is the ZIP archive idea good or bad?
-It makes some things easier and both hides and preserves more metadata, but it complicates implementation and may add extra steps for the recipent - how many is unclear, if file names are suppressed a user may still need to manually rename files - otherwise metadata is leaked.
+It makes some things easier and both hides and preserves more metadata, but it complicates implementation and may add extra steps for the recipent.
+On the other hand, manually renaming files is no fun and ZIP files may be the lesser of two evils if we assume we are indeed abandoning PGP/MIME.

 We would like to get feedback on this from people who work with encrypted e-mail on a day to day basis, security trainers and such